 Do you sometimes feel like you don’t know how to organize your life?

-Most people look at their clutter, feel tired and overwhelmed, and then go back to ignoring it as the piles grow larger.
+Most people look at their clutter, feel tired and overwhelmed, and then ignore it as the piles grow.

 Soon, they pay money to store it somewhere, chuck it all without giving it any thought, or live with it because they’ve developed a hoarding problem.